pasqal-io/pasqal-cloud/README.md

 ### Cancel a list of jobs

-It is possible to cancel a selection of jobs with the `cancel_jobs` method, using the JobFilters class.
+It is possible to cancel a selection of jobs with the `cancel_jobs` method, using the CancelJobFilters class.

 Here are few examples of how to use it: